mazilahma/Module3CourseProject/README.md

 # Module3CourseProject
-This project is to demonstrate ability to collect, work with, and clean a data set.
+This course project is to demonstrate ability to collect, work with, and clean a data set.

-The script contains a function run.analysis() that performs the actual job:
+The script contains a function run.analysis() that performs the following tasks:

 **Test dataset**
 * The test datasets is stored in the TEST folder